 William Wilberforce and Anti Slavery Movement

 It was shortly after this ‘conversion’ period in 1786 that Wilberforce was invited to take an active role in the abolitionist movement.
 The Leading figures in the anti slavery campaign (such as Thomas Clarkson) wished Wilberforce to be their figurehead for passing legislation through parliament.
-Although Wilberforce was in complete sympathy with their aims, initially he was skeptical of his own abilities.
+Although Wilberforce was in complete sympathy with their aims, initially he was sceptical of his own abilities.
 However, after deliberation he decided to take the campaign on.

 “If to be feelingly alive to the sufferings of my fellow-creatures is to be a fanatic, I am one of the most incurable fanatics ever permitted to be at large.”